 2.1.
 HISTORICAL DEVELOPMENT AND CURRENT ORGANIZATIONAL STRUCTURE

-Turkey has had plans to establish nuclear power generation capabilities since 1970.
-In order to meet the increasing domestic demand for energy and reduce its dependence on energy imports, various initiatives were undertaken in the past to build Turkey’s first nuclear power plant (NPP).
+Since 1970, Turkey has had plans in place to establish nuclear power generation capabilities.
+In order to meet the increasing domestic demand for energy and reduce its dependence on energy imports, various initiatives were undertaken in the past to build Turkey’s NPP.

 Regarding the nuclear history of Turkey, studies to build an NPP in Turkey started in 1965.
 Later, between 1967 and 1970, a feasibility study was undertaken by a foreign consulting company to build a 300–400 MW NPP.
 This plant would have been in operation in 1977.
-However, the project did not come to fruition because of problems related to site selection and other issues.
+However, the project did not come to fruition because of problems related to site selection, among other reasons.

 In 1973, the Turkish Electricity Authority (TEK) decided to build an 80 MW(e) prototype plant.
-However, in 1974, the project was cancelled because it could delay the construction of a greater capacity NPP.
+However, in 1974, the project was cancelled because it could have delayed the construction of a greater capacity NPP.
 Instead of this prototype plant, TEK decided to build a 600 MW(e) NPP in southern Turkey.

 A third attempt was made in 1980.
-Three companies were awarded the contract to build four nuclear power plants: 1 CANDU unit by Atomic Energy of Canada Limited (AECL), 1 pressurized water reactor (PWR) unit by KWU in Akkuyu, and 2 boiling water reactor (BWR) units by General Electric (GE) in Sinop).
+Three companies were awarded the contract to build four nuclear power plants: one Canada deuterium–uranium (CANDU) reactor unit by Atomic Energy of Canada Limited (AECL), one pressurized water reactor unit by Kraftwerk Union AG (KWU) in Akkuyu, and two boiling water reactor units by General Electric in Sinop.
 Due to Turkey’s request to apply the build–operate–transfer (BOT) model, KWU resigned from the bid.
 Although AECL accepted the BOT model, it insisted upon a governmental guarantee of the BOT credit.
 The Turkish government refused to give such a guarantee, and consequently the project was cancelled.

 In 1993, the Supreme Council for Science and Technology identified nuclear electricity generation as the project of third highest priority for the country.
 In view of this decision, the Turkish Electricity Generation and Transmission Company (TEAS) included a nuclear power plant project in its 1993 investment programme.
 In 1995, TEAS selected the Korea Atomic Energy Research Institute (KAERI) as the consultant for the preparation of the bid specifications.
 The bid process started in 1996.
-Three consortiums (AECL, NPI and Westinghouse) offered proposals in 1997.
+Three consortia (AECL, Nuclear Power International and Westinghouse) offered proposals in 1997.

 In July 2000, after a series of delays, the government decided to postpone the project.

-Following this delay, the Law on Construction and Operation of Nuclear Power Plants and Energy Sale (Law No. 5710) was ratified; it entered into force on 21 November 2007.
+Following this delay, the Law on Construction and Operation of Nuclear Power Plants and the Sale of Energy Generated (Law No. 5710) was ratified; it entered into force on 21 November 2007.

-In accordance with this, the Turkish Atomic Energy Authority (TAEK) issued a set of criteria that establish general principles to ideally be met by investors.
+In accordance with this, the Turkish Energy, Nuclear and Mining Research Authority (TENMAK) issued a set of criteria that establish general principles to ideally be met by investors.

-A competition for construction and operation of NPPs and energy sale was held on 24 September 2008 by the Turkish Electricity Trading and Contracting Company (TETAS), for the construction of NPP units on the Akkuyu site.
+A competition for construction and operation of NPPs and energy sale was held on 24 September 2008 by the TETAS for the construction of NPP units on the Akkuyu site.

 Only one consortium bid for the competition.
-After evaluating the technical documents provided by the consortium, TAEK announced, on 19 December 2008, that the proposed NPP met TAEK’s criteria.
+After evaluating the technical documents provided by the consortium, TENMAK announced, on 19 December 2008, that the proposed NPP met TENMAK ’s criteria.

 The last envelope provided by the consortium on 24 September 2008, including the energy sale unit price, was opened by TETAS on 19 January 2009.
 After assessment, the competition performed on 24 September 2008 was canceled by TETAS on 20 November 2009.

-For the implementation phase of the project, the Akkuyu Nuclear Power Plant Electricity Generation Joint Stock Company (Akkuyu Project Company, APC), was established on 13 December 2010.
-On 7 February 2011, TAEK recognized APC as the owner, according to the Decree on Licensing of Nuclear Installations.
-Akkuyu NPP Electricity Generation JSC was renamed and registered as Akkuyu Nuclear JSC (Akkuyu Project Company, APC) in September 2014.
+For the implementation phase of the project, the Akkuyu Nuclear Power Plant Electricity Generation Joint Stock Company (Akkuyu Project Company or APC) was established on 13 December 2010.
+On 7 February 2011, TENMAK recognized APC as the owner, according to the Decree on Licensing of Nuclear Installations.
+Akkuyu NPP Electricity Generation JSC was renamed and registered as Akkuyu Nuclear JSC in September 2014.

 In 2011, the Akkuyu site, with the existing site licence, was given to APC.
 Then, APC started site investigations in Akkuyu to update site characteristics and parameters, according to the national procedures laid out in the Decree on Licensing of Nuclear Installations.
-In May 2012, APC submitted an updated site report (USR) to TAEK.
-A review and assessment were conducted by TAEK, its Advisory Committee on Nuclear Safety and the IAEA and positive decision for the USR was given in December 2013.
-Then, a site parameters report (SPR) was submitted to TAEK in November 2014.
-The updated SPR (Rev. 2), which addresses the site licence’s validity, was submitted to TAEK in December 2015.
-The report was updated according to TAEK’s evaluation findings.
-The SPR (Rev. 4), which was presented by Akkuyu Nuclear JSC and which includes the results of detailed site investigations performed at the NPP site and the precise values of the project parameters, was approved by TAEK on 9 February 2017.
+In May 2012, APC submitted an updated site report (USR) to TENMAK .
+A review and assessment were conducted by TENMAK, its Advisory Committee on Nuclear Safety and the IAEA, and a positive decision for the USR was given in December 2013.
+Then, a site parameters report (SPR) was submitted to TENMAK in November 2014.
+The updated SPR (Rev. 2), which addresses the site licence’s validity, was submitted to TENMAK in December 2015.
+The report was updated according to TENMAK’s evaluation findings.
+The SPR (Rev. 4), which was presented by Akkuyu Nuclear JSC and which includes the results of detailed site investigations performed at the NPP site and the precise values of the project parameters, was approved by TENMAK on 9 February 2017.